How to Lead an Engaging Team Meeting

 Follow-up is the most often neglected step, yet this is where the magic happens.
 Tools like Trello or Asana are perfect for this: they make tasks visible to everyone, hold leads accountable, and establish a true culture of results.

 Finally, to make your meetings increasingly effective, ask for feedback from your team.
-The ROTI method (Return On Time Invested), which involves asking each person to rate on a scale of 1 to 5 the "return on the time invested," is an excellent starting point.
+The ROTI method (Return On Time Invested), which involves asking everyone to rate the "return on time invested" on a scale of 5, is an excellent starting point.
 It’s a simple approach to support change in the workplace and engage in a continuous improvement dynamic.

 Leading a Team Meeting: Your Questions, Our Answers

 Even with the best agenda in the world, we often encounter very practical questions when it comes to leading a team meeting.
 How to ensure it’s not a waste of time?
 How to manage difficult personalities?
-We’ve compiled the most frequent questions to provide you with clear answers from the field.
+We have compiled the most frequently asked questions to provide you with clear answers from the field.

 How to Lead a Remote Meeting That Isn't Boring?

-Engagement in video calls doesn’t happen by chance; it requires preparation.
-The first thing to do, and it’s quite simple: ask everyone to turn on their camera.
-Seeing colleagues' faces changes everything and instantly humanizes exchanges.
+Engagement in video calls doesn't just happen; it requires preparation.
+The first thing to do, and it’s very simple: ask everyone to turn on their camera.
+Seeing colleagues' faces makes all the difference and instantly humanizes exchanges.

 Next, use the tools at your disposal to create movement.
 Launch a quick poll to gauge the mood, open a virtual whiteboard for a rapid brainstorming session, or use breakout rooms for smaller group discussions.
 These are simple levers to break the monotony.

 And above all, don’t forget about screen fatigue.
-Consider integrating micro-breaks of 2-3 minutes every 30 minutes.
+Be sure to incorporate micro-breaks of 2-3 minutes every 30 minutes.
 This detail makes a real difference in concentration.

 What is the Ideal Duration for a Team Meeting?

 The answer is simple: there is no perfect duration.
 It all depends on the objective.
 The real underlying trend is to get to the point.
-We all know the famous Parkinson's Law: a task takes all the time allocated to it.
+We all have in mind the famous Parkinson's Law: a task takes all the time allotted to it.

 So instead of automatically blocking an hour by default, why not try shorter formats?
-A project follow-up meeting can very well be done in 15 minutes in a stand-up meeting format.
-A brainstorming session will often be more impactful in 45 minutes than in an hour and a half.
+A project follow-up meeting can easily be done in 15 minutes in a stand-up meeting format.
+A brainstorming session is often more impactful in 45 minutes than in an hour and a half.

 The golden rule is to always define the objective before defining the duration, not the other way around.
 You would be surprised at how much denser the exchanges become when time is limited.